The Jazz Studies faculty members are active artists and committed teachers. Their full biographies are available on the Jazz Studies website.

 Music Building, Room 284

-The Jazz Studies program at the University of North Texas provides students with an intense musical experience.
+The Jazz Studies program at the University of North Texas provides you with an intense musical experience.
 Itís large enough to constitute its own scene while enabling you to receive individual attention from faculty members.

 Students participate in the regionís musical life while at UNT and later join a large community of successful jazz alumni.